turingschool/curriculum/source/projects/enigma.markdown

 * 2: Application tests some components but has many gaps in coverage.
 * 1: Application does not demonstrate strong use of TDD

-### 3. REPL Interface and Game Functionality
+### 3. File I/O

-* 4: Application's REPL goes above and beyond expectations and application includes one or more extensions
+* 4: Application warns the user when the output file exists and allows them to cancel the operation or overwrite the file
-* 3: Application's REPL is clear and pleasant to use and application fulfills base expectations from the project spec
+* 3: Application reads and writes files as described
-* 2: Application's REPL has inconsistencies and/or there are errors in base gameplay
+* 2: Application can only specify either the input or output file name
-* 1: Application's REPL has several issues or application fails to run
+* 1: Application uses only static filenames

 ### 4. Breaking Logic into Components